-A week after the 2016 referendum, Boris Johnson baffled the Great British Public by pulling out of the Tory leadership contest.But why, when he seemed a dead cert to win?
-The answer – revealed here for the first time – lies in the dystopian dream he had the night before.
-Allegedly.
+Boris Johnson baffled everybody by pulling out of the Tory leadership contest in 2016.
+Why when he seemed a dead cert to win?
+The answer – revealed here for the first time – lies in the dystopian dream he had the night before — allegedly.

 Click on the link to hear Swedish Radio on Brexit books and Deceived Kingdom, with an interview with the Richard.

-The Dream of Boris was previously published as Deceived Kingdom, which in 2017 accurately foretold Prince Harry drinking kava in the South Pacific, “a most uncivil war”, and the elevation of Kate Hoey and Gisela Stuart to the Lords.
+The Dream of Boris: Deceived Kingdom was previously published as Deceived Kingdom, which in 2017 accurately foretold Prince Harry drinking kava in the South Pacific, “a most uncivil war”, and the elevation of Kate Hoey and Gisela Stuart to the Lords.
 Coincidentally, Deceived Kingdom used the same alias for Boris Johnson, “Marmaduke”, that he himself adopted for the rejected screenplay he wrote in 2015, Mission to Assyria.

 Click on the link to hear Swedish Radio on Brexit books and Deceived Kingdom, with an interview with the author.